christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 ## Any Go Project's Directory Structure
 Forgejo uses Go for its backend.
-I've always found Go's module system illusive, especially its' use of domains as module paths.
+I've always found Go's module system illusive, especially its use of domains as module paths.
 Also, Go does a lot of things implicitly, for example:
 How do you tell Go that some function is a unit test?
 You place it in a file with the `_test.go` suffix.